-There are hundreds of waterfalls throughout the woods of Pennsylvania, but few have the same reputation as the three waterfalls in Glen Onoko near the small community of Jim Thorpe.
+There are many beautiful waterfalls in the Poconos, but few have the same reputation as the three waterfalls in Glen Onoko near the small community of Jim Thorpe.
 It seems at least once a year, someone tragically dies in this area and even more have to be rescued.
 Nevertheless, it remains one of the most popular waterfalls hikes in Pennsylvania.

 To be honest, the first time I hiked Glen Onoko, I was a bit nervous.
 I had no idea what to expect from this trail.
 After all, it’s one of the few trails in Pennsylvania with a sign warning of the trail’s dangers (the trail actually has two signs, along with a third telling you to turn back if you don’t have the proper footwear).

 Glen Onoko is located in State Game Lands 141 just outside of Jim Thrope, PA.
 The parking area for the falls is located along the Lehigh River in Lehigh Gorge State Park.
 However, all but the first few yards of the trail are outside of the park boundaries.

 The trail being located on state game lands means that it lacks the blazes and improved trails that you often find in state parks.
 Since this land abuts the state park, I would love to see the state transfer the land into Lehigh Gorge State Park.
 This would likely allow for the trail to be improved and for maps to be made of the area.
 It’s also worth pointing out that since the trail is on state game lands, you should take extra precautions hiking during hunting seasons.